The medieval period was studded with determined women leaders.

 However, the Wars of the Roses continue after the untimely death of Edward IV, culminating at the Battle of Bosworth.
 This leads to the founding of the Tudor dynasty.

-Historic England helps to protect the remains of monuments such as castles, and you can find more details about them by searching the National Heritage List for England.
+Historic England helps to protect the remains of monuments such as castles.
+You can find more details about them by searching the National Heritage List for England.

 The List also contains records of Registered Battlefields.
 Not all the battles mentioned in this blog are included in the Register, as this requires their topography to be securely located on the ground.